Amelia-ZJ/Portfolio/Loan Application Outcomes/README_Loan_Application_Outsomes.md

 # Loan Application Outcomes

 ## Overview
 This project analyzes loan application outcomes (approved or denied) using machine learning classification models.
 The goal was to determine the best-performing algorithm through model comparison and hyperparameter tuning.
-The analysis includes K-Nearest Neighbors (KNN), Logistic Regression, and Random Forest classifiers.
-The final model was selected based on cross-validation accuracy and generalization to the test dataset.
+The analysis includes K-Nearest Neighbors (KNN), Logistic Regression, and Random Forest classifiers with cross-validation.

 ## Table of Contents
 - [Requirements](#requirements)